postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 Your installation may include the following options:

-* **[MacOS only] Install NodeJS**: If Postman detects that you don't have the NodeJS binary available, you'll be prompted to install it.
+* **[macOS only] Install NodeJS**: If Postman detects that you don't have the NodeJS binary available, you'll be prompted to install it.
 Postman will then download the [latest stable version of Node](https://nodejs.org/en/).
 * **[Windows only] Add a registry key**: A `com.postman.postmanapp` key is added to `HKCU\Software\Google\Chrome\NativeMessagingHosts\`.
 The key points to the location of a JSON file (the manifest).
 * **Add a manifest file**: This is a JSON file (whose structure is defined by [Native Messaging](https://developer.chrome.com/docs/apps/nativeMessaging/)) that gives Chrome the absolute path of the executable that the Interceptor extension can talk to.
 This file will be installed in a location dependent on your operating system:

-    * **MacOS**:  `/Users/<username>/Library/Application Support/Google/Chrome/NativeMessagingHosts/com.postman.postmanapp.json`
+    * **macOS**:  `/Users/<username>/Library/Application Support/Google/Chrome/NativeMessagingHosts/com.postman.postmanapp.json`
     * **Windows**: `%USERPROFILE%\.postman\InterceptorBridge\com.postman.postmanapp.json`
     * **Linux**: `~/.config/google-chrome/NativeMessagingHosts/com.postman.postmanapp.json`
 * **Add an executable**: This is a new process started by Chrome when required by the Interceptor extension.
 For Windows and Linux, this is a self-contained binary.
-For MacOS, this is a JavaScript file.
+For macOS, this is a JavaScript file.
 This file must be executable.
 This executable will be installed in a location dependent on your operating system:
-    * **MacOS**: `$HOME/.postman/InterceptorBridge`
+    * **macOS**: `$HOME/.postman/InterceptorBridge`
     * **Windows**: `%USERPROFILE%/.postman/InterceptorBridge`
     * **Linux**: `$HOME/.postman/InterceptorBridge`